mrtonks/pick_n_place/README.md

 MSc Summer Project focused on training an neural network to help Baxter on recognizing and picking up objects.

 ## Overview
-This project was developed using the libraries from ROS (kinetic version), MaskRCNN, Baxter and a Zed camera.
-This repository contains the code to train and test a neural network, and implement it using Baxter robot.
+This project was developed using the libraries from ROS (kinetic version), an implementation of MaskRCNN<sup>[1]</sup>, Baxter Robot Research and a ZED camera.
+This repository contains the code to implement a neural network for object recognition in Baxter and execute a "pick and place".

 ## Code
 ### src/